Blog · Review Essay · Last reviewed June 24, 2026

 The book is especially useful against two false stories.
 The first says automated systems replace human judgment.
 The second says human judgment remains in charge because a person still reviews or acts.
 Brayne shows the more important middle: human and machine arrangements compose judgment together.
 The system shapes what humans see, what they ignore, how they justify action, and which kinds of uncertainty survive long enough to matter.

-That is the bridge to agents, copilots, fraud systems, welfare analytics, workplace dashboards, student-risk models, safety classifiers, medical triage, real-time crime centers, and government chatbots.
+That is the bridge to agents, copilots, fraud systems, welfare analytics, workplace dashboards, student-risk models, safety classifiers, medical triage, real-time crime centers, 9-1-1 copilots, drone first response, and government chatbots.
 The danger is not only a bad prediction.
 It is the creation of an institutional environment where prediction, classification, and retrieval make some realities easier to act on than others.

 The review shelf often returns to legibility and recursive reality because those concepts make this exact process visible.
 Legibility is not neutral seeing.
 It is seeing for an administrative purpose.
 Recursive reality appears when the act of seeing changes the world being seen, then treats the changed world as new evidence.
 Big data policing is one of the clearest cases: the map changes patrol, patrol changes records, records change the map.